 Purpose and Eligibility Criteria for J1 Work Visa

 The purpose of a J1 work visa is so that members of an approved cultural or educational exchange program can come to study or work in the US.
-In order to apply for a J1 visa, you must apply through a pre-approved sponsor organization.
+To apply for a J1 visa, you must apply through a pre-approved sponsor organization.
 According to 22 CFR 62.4, the current categories of eligibility are:

 - Student